-- j.
-Click OK. - k.
-To test your credentials with Oracle Metalink, in the Administer External Applications page, click the name of the application you just created.
+- Click OK. - To test your credentials with Oracle Metalink, in the Administer External Applications page, click the name of the application you just created.
 Then, in the External Application Login page, log in to the application Oracle Metalink using your Oracle Metalink user name and password.